 In this article, different types of analysis in simulation models are briefly explained.
 Some of the modules comprised are structural, thermal, CFX, and FE modeler analysis types are explained here.

-Originally FEA is developed for 2D type simulation and analysis (Plane stress).
-When 3D simulation and analysis introduced, which increases number of simultaneous algebraic equation to solve the problem.
-Here they introduced high order mesh elements for faster solving of the problem.
-Examples are triangular and quadrilateral mesh elements geometry, which define the coordinates of the nodes.
+Originally, FEA was developed for 2D type simulation and analysis (plane stress).
+When 3D simulation and analysis are introduced, which increases the number of simultaneous algebraic equations to solve the problem.
+Here they introduced high-order mesh elements for faster solving of the problem.
+Examples are triangular and quadrilateral mesh elements geometry, which defines the coordinates of the nodes.

 FEA splits a particular component into several elements.
 Elements are reconnected at nodes, which glued the elements together.
-Normally for a entire component constructing a algebraic equations is very difficult.
-So the components are split into elements and the elements connected at nodes.
-For each elements solving the algebraic equation is very easy.
-When combined all the equations, we solve the problem for the entire components.
+Normally, for an entire component, constructing an algebraic equation is very difficult.
+So the components are split into elements and the elements are connected at nodes.
+For each element, solving the algebraic equation is very easy for each element.
+When combining all the equations, we solve the problem for the entire component.

-Determines deflections, stresses, factor of safety etc., based on standard strength of materials concepts under static loading.
+Determines the deflections, stresses, factor of safety, etc., based on standard strength of materials concepts under static loading.

-Determines natural frequencies of a system (free Vibration), including the effects of loading on a pre-stressed structure.
+Determines the natural frequencies of a system (free vibration), including the effects of loading on a pre-stressed structure.

 Heat Transfer Analysis:

-Determines structural response of system under sinusoidal excitation as a function of frequency.
+determines the structural response of the system under sinusoidal excitation as a function of frequency.